 Crystal Ball Adventures

-Who Is Buying Real Estate in Your Market
+Who Is Buying Real Estate in Your Market?

 I don’t know who’s buying in your market, but I sure learned quickly who was buying in my market!
 I entered real estate in the history making buying frenzy in the Florida Panhandle in Panama City Beach, Fl. in 2021, getting a crash course into the psyche of five different buyer types.
 While hustling in the post Cat5 Hurricane Michael in 2018 into the “Covid doesn’t exist” mentality brought to you by Governor DeStanis in 2021, I identified five buyer types while selling over $70M in real estate over the next few years.